Mass-to-Horizon Entropic Cosmology: A Unified Thermodynamic Pathway to Cosmic Acceleration: Introduction

 \section{Introduction}

 Recent evidence indicates that the universe is experiencing an unprecedented rate of expansion \cite{Perlmutter:1998np,Riess:1998cb,Riess:2004nr,Riess:2006fw,Pan-STARRS1:2017jku,Hinshaw:2012aka,Aghanim:2018eyx,Alam:2020sor}.
 A multitude of studies have been conducted to explore this phenomenon \cite{Li:2011sd,Bamba:2012cp}.
 Dark energy, characterized by its unique attributes that influence the Einstein field equations, has been suggested as a possible explanation for this acceleration.
 Nonetheless, models of dark energy encounter certain discrepancies when confronted with observational data and present theoretical challenges \cite{Bull:2015stt}.
 Consequently, numerous alternative approaches have been explored to comprehend the underlying physical mechanisms driving the accelerated expansion.
-Among the promising frameworks under consideration is entropic acceleration, or entropic cosmology\footnote{Entropic cosmology differs from entropic gravity \cite{Verlinde:2010hp}.
-In entropic cosmology, general relativity is assumed valid and extra entropic force terms are added to the field equations, whereas entropic gravity treats gravity itself as an emergent force.}, as proposed in \cite{Easson:2010av,Easson:2010xf}.
+Among the promising frameworks under consideration is entropic acceleration, or entropic cosmology\footnote{It is important to distinguish entropic cosmology from entropic gravity \cite{Verlinde:2010hp}.
+In entropic cosmology, general relativity is assumed to hold, and additional entropic force terms are introduced into the field equations, whereas entropic gravity interprets gravity itself as an emergent force.}, as proposed in \cite{Easson:2010av,Easson:2010xf}.
 In this approach, terms associated with entropic forces—motivated by boundary contributions to the Einstein–Hilbert action (see, for instance, the detailed derivations in \cite{Garcia-Bellido:2021idr,Arjona:2021uxs,Garcia-Bellido:2024qau,Garcia-Bellido:2025hji,Calderon:2025dhj} in the context of general relativistic entropic acceleration) and further supported by the holographic principle \cite{Susskind:1994vu,tHooft:1993dmi}—are incorporated into the Einstein field equations.
 These entropic force contributions are postulated to drive the present cosmic acceleration and to provide a unified entropic explanation for both early- and late-time accelerated expansion.
 From a holographic standpoint, it is conjectured that the information encoded on the boundary of the universe induces an entropic force and an associated effective negative pressure, which may account for the observed rapid expansion of the universe.